 As a professional photographer, you do your best to take beautiful photographs.
 You do everything you can to make sure the camera settings are perfect for the location and subject.
 But, there are always complications that post production processing can help.
-In fact, the post production process can turn a good photograph into a great photograph.
+In fact, the post-production process can turn a good photograph into a great photograph.

-Another pre-processing tip is shoot and edit in RAW, as it has thousands of tones compared to hundreds in JPEG.
+Another pre-processing tip is to shoot and edit in RAW, as it has thousands of tones compared to hundreds in JPEG.

 Once you’re ready to go, here are 7 post production tips that can give your photographs that professional appearance:

 Adjust the horizon to remove any tilt.
 A tilted horizon can produce a dizzying effect, so unless you want that style, you should make it level.
 Next, remove unwanted elements by either using a clone or stamp tool (Photoshop) or a spot healing brush (Lightroom).
 These can remove dust spots too.
 Cropping an image is also an option if the elements are along the borders.